close up of addict buying dose from drug dealer

 NJ Drug Laws: Possession

-The FDA classifications are a starting point for NJ drug laws.
+The DEA classifications are a starting point for NJ drug laws.
 The more dangerous the substance is, the harsher the penalty is for being caught with it.
 Also, just because a drug is available by prescription, it isn’t legal to have one in your possession without a prescription for it.

 Having multiple drug possession charges could result in harsher penalties.
 Also, larger quantities of drugs could result in distribution charges.